-You brought up something interesting too is if we understand where our strengths are and we can leverage that strength, it doesn’t necessarily depend on me completely to provide that for everybody and everything.
+You brought up something interesting too.
+If we understand where our strengths are and we can leverage those strengths, it doesn’t necessarily depend on me completely to provide that for everybody and everything.
 We have this thing called a baseball card that I created a couple of years ago.
-It’s this total profile of everybody and what their strengths are and has all these different tests.
-We do Kolbe, Enneagram, the DISC.
+It’s this total profile of everybody and what their strengths are.
+It has all these different tests.
+We do Kolbe, Enneagram, and DISC.
 There are learning styles.
 There are Myers-Briggs and it’s all on one card.
 It’s all about them.
 I have one for each of my kids.
 The five-year-old twins, not so much.
 We guess their Enneagram.
 We guess where they like to be.
 All my kids have taken it.

 I believe that when you understand a person, you can help them get momentum much faster and also provide resources for them to get the help that they need so that they can live with their unique ability and be in momentum as well.
 It’s leveraging some of the principles I’ve learned over the years with the disability.
-Also, a fast-growing company is you’ve got to figure out how to get everybody momentum, then connect them to those resources so they can get what they to become their best selves.
-With my kids, it may not always be me but I can look at their baseball card and say, “Who can I connect you with so that you can get what you need, to go where you want to go.”
-It’s fascinating because all of my kids’ Kolbe’s are different.
+Also, in a fast-growing company, you’ve got to figure out how to get everybody momentum, and then connect them to those resources so they can get what they need to become their best selves.
+It may not always be me with my kids, but I can look at their baseball card and say, “Who can I connect you with so that you can get what you need, to go where you want to go.”
+It’s fascinating because all of my kids’ Kolbes are different.

 You mentioned the Strategy Circle.
-I’ve rebranded that for my own purposes, internal and call it overcoming obstacles where we come up with a big goal, state all the obstacles to the goal and to counter it.
-Clearly, your CEO is involved in strategic coach because you’ve mentioned Kolbe and Strategy Circle.
+I’ve rebranded that for my own purposes internally and call it overcoming obstacles where we come up with a big goal, state all the obstacles to the goal, and counter it.
+Clearly, your CEO is involved in Strategic Coach because you’ve mentioned Kolbe and Strategy Circle.
 Are they still involved in the Strategic Coach?